SMAPPNYU/smapphowto/howto_deal_with_a_large_data_dump.md

 ###2 - put your data on space allocated for you on NYU HPC

-everyone with an nyu netid and nyu hpc access has 2 Terabytes of space in their archive
+everyone with an nyu netid and nyu hpc access has 2 Terabytes of space in their nyu hpc archive

 links to get nyu HPC access:
 [https://wikis.nyu.edu/display/NYUHPC/Getting+or+renewing+an+HPC+account](https://wikis.nyu.edu/display/NYUHPC/Getting+or+renewing+an+HPC+account)